Jindřich Honzl: Biography

 During the German occupation of the Czech Republic in March 1939, directors such as Emil František Burian, Karel Dostal and Jiří Frejka tried to show public signs of resistance in their direction with hidden allusions, accent and stretching in language and simultaneous facial expressions and gestures that however, did not go unnoticed by informants.
 In 1939.
 Honzl was attacked for his work from the collaborationist press, and in 1941 he came to protest against the arrest of Burian.

-After the Second World War he became a member of the National Theater.
-In the period from July 1945 to July 1948, in parallel with his work in the National Theater, he also managed the newly established Studio National Theater, which he founded.
+After the Second World War he became a member of the National Theatre.
+In the period from July 1945 to July 1948, in parallel with his work in the National Theatre, he also managed the newly established Studio National Theatre, which he founded.

 He staged plays by 19th century Czech authors in modern theatrical forms.
 In the 20th century as well as international writers such as Guillaume Apollinaire, Jean Cocteau and Alfred Jarry, took to the stage.
 The state demanded that more attention be paid to theatrical productions by contemporary Soviet authors and Honzl obliged in moderation.

-From 1945 to 1946 he lectured on acting at the Department of Aesthetics (Department of History and Theater Theory) and the Faculty of Philosophy of the Charles University.
-After the establishment of the Department of Theater Studies at the university he is headed the academic seminar.
-From 1946 to 1953 he was a professor of theater studies at the Theater Faculty of the Academy of Performing Arts in Prague, and from 1951 to 1952 he held the position of head of the Department of Theater Science and Dramaturgy.
-He also ran the magazine Soviet Theater and worked in the theater section of the Czechoslovak-Soviet Institute.
+From 1945 to 1946 he lectured on acting at the Department of Aesthetics (Department of History and Theatre Theory) and the Faculty of Philosophy of the Charles University.
+After the establishment of the Department of Theatre Studies at the university he is headed the academic seminar.
+From 1946 to 1953 he was a professor of theatre studies at the Theatre Faculty of the Academy of Performing Arts in Prague, and from 1951 to 1952 he held the position of head of the Department of Theatre Science and Dramaturgy.
+He also ran the magazine Soviet Theatre and worked in the theatre section of the Czechoslovak-Soviet Institute.

 He retired from director in the spring of 1950 and later resigned from his remaining posts.
-Honzl died on April 20, 1953, in Prague.
+Honzl died on 20 April 1953 in Prague.

 Works

 Honzl wrote texts on the theatrical theory of the avant-garde theatre and was initially influenced by surrealism, constructivism and dadaism.
 He was a leading figure in the left-wing Czech interwar avant-garde.
-As an artist and theorist, he actively influenced the development of socialist-oriented theater.
+As an artist and theorist, he actively influenced the development of socialist-oriented theatre.
 In his directing work, he was based on a specific acting expression and helped to develop the breadth of his means of expression.
 His theoretical works laid the foundation for a Marxist interpretation of theatrical science.
-After 1945, he contributed to the promotion of the ideological principles of Soviet theater culture in Czech theater.
+After 1945, he contributed to the promotion of the ideological principles of Soviet theatre culture in Czech theatre.